-CLINICAL TRIAL SUBJECTS: Medpace collects anonymized medical and health information about the individuals that take part in clinical trials through physician investigators.
+CLINICAL TRIAL SUBJECTS: Medpace collects anonymized medical and health information about the individuals who take part in clinical trials through physician investigators.
 The physician investigators, who examine the individuals before and during the clinical trials, are responsible for ensuring that the individuals understand and consent to the gathering of sensitive personal data relating to an individual’s health and lifestyle, and the transfer of such anonymized information to third parties who may be providing services for the clinical trial.
 The requirements of data protection and data privacy laws generally mandate that consent must be obtained before any health or sensitive data is collected from individuals.
 These informed consent agreements state that data may be transferred to other countries and to other parties.

 TRANSFER TO THIRD PARTIES: To facilitate the purposes of clinical research, personal data may be shared in the normal course and scope of business with third parties to whom Medpace has chosen to outsource work.
 In the event that personal data is transferred to a third party, Medpace requires in its agreements with third parties that adequate privacy precautions are taken that provide the same level of privacy protection as is required by the Principles of the Privacy Shield.
 In certain circumstances, Medpace may remain responsible and liable under Privacy Shield Principles if such third parties process the personal data in a manner inconsistent with the Privacy Shield Principles.

-E.E.A. citizens who pursue resolution of a data protection dispute will not be charged any costs by Medpace associated with resolution of the dispute.
+E.E.A. and Swiss citizens who pursue resolution of a data protection dispute will not be charged any costs by Medpace associated with resolution of the dispute.
 However, in pursuing the final option of binding arbitration, each party will bear its own legal fees.